colbs255/vui/README.md

 Some command line tools have many arguments - they can be a hastle to remember and edit.
 This plugin allows you to edit the arguments in a vim buffer (using some of vim's built in features like autocomplete) and then run the command directly from vim.
 You can also print the output directly in the vim buffer.

 # Configuration
-VUI reads from a json file to figure out which command to run, what arguments to display, and what values can be autocompleted
+vui reads from a json file to figure out which command to run, what arguments to display, and what values can be autocompleted.

 You need to set `g:vui_config_file` in your vim config to let vim know where to find your config.
 This line in your `.vimrc` would work for example:
 ``` vim-script
 g:vui_config_file = glob('~/vui_config.json')